graphql-python/graphene/docs/types/objecttypes.rst

 If a resolver method is not defined for a **Field** attribute on our *ObjectType*, Graphene supplies a default resolver.

-If the :ref:`ResolverRootArgument` is a dictionary, the resolver will look for a dictionary key matching the field name.
+If the :ref:`ResolverParamParent` is a dictionary, the resolver will look for a dictionary key matching the field name.
 Otherwise, the resolver will get the attribute from the parent value object matching the field name.

 .. code:: python